 For many, the holiday season is a time of celebration, community, and happiness.
-In North America, dominant culture privileges a ‘positive’ Christmas or 'happy' holiday experience, and we rarely provide space to consider some of the less comfortable counter-narratives.
+In North America, the dominant culture privileges a positive, happy holiday experience and rarely provide space to consider some of the less comfortable counter-narratives.

-I don't experience holidays as a ‘happy’ time.
+I don't experience holidays as a happy time.
 I'm not Christian, and I don't celebrate Christmas.
-I lost my dad to cancer around the holidays when I was quite young, and years later, my step-dad as well.
+I lost my dad to cancer around the holidays when I was pretty young, and years later, my stepdad as well.
 I’m also a survivor of sexual violence.
-Despite having family and friends (many of whom I consider family), I tend to dread the holiday season, and I’m certainly not alone in this feeling.
+Despite having family and friends (many of whom I consider family), I often dread the holiday season and am not the only person who feels this way.

-Holidays can be challenging for those who are far from ‘home’ and lack the financial means to return, or those who are unable to return ‘home’ due to issues of displacement, citizenship, or other complications.
-For others, time with family can mean navigating expectations, judgements, microaggressions, heteronormativity, palatability, and violence.
-In addition, experiences such as misgendering, the use of incorrect pronouns or dead names, and familial rejection can create isolation and trauma.
+Holidays can also be challenging for those who visit with their family.
+It can mean navigating expectations, judgements, microaggressions, heteronormativity, palatability, and violence.
+And experiences like misgendering, the use of incorrect pronouns or dead names, and familial rejection can create isolation and trauma.

-The loss of loved ones can be painful, and during the holiday season, when family, belonging, and companionship are often centred, these losses can feel amplified.
+Losing loved ones can be painful.
+During the holiday season, when family, belonging, and companionship is often centred, these losses can feel amplified.
 Expectations of happiness, combined with grief, can be onerous and exhausting.

-The holiday season can increase stress, whether due to expectations around finances, organizing and planning, caregiving, eating and drinking, or reconnecting with people from the past, as examples.
+The holiday season can increase stress because of financial expectations, organizing and planning, caregiving, eating and drinking, or reconnecting with people from the past, as examples.
 Continuous social demand at workplace events or time spent with family or friends can be especially triggering for those living with addiction.
-It can be draining on people’s mental health and those with introverted tendencies.
+It can be draining for people’s mental health and those with introverted tendencies.
 In addition, for those with physical health challenges and experiences, navigating this time of year can be met with more barriers to accessibility and exhaustion.

-The holiday season and the ‘resolutions’ that follow can also be stressful, especially for people living with eating disorders, body dysmorphia, or those whose bodies generally deviate from the ‘norm.’
+The holiday season and the following resolutions can also be stressful, especially for people with eating disorders, body dysmorphia, or those whose bodies generally deviate from the “norm.”

 Indulging in the consumerism typical of this season is an economic privilege many cannot access.
 Having limited finances to spend during this short period may cause feelings of guilt and shame.
-Celebrations of consumerist holidays can also exacerbate feelings and outcomes relating to capitalism and reinforce concerns relating to climate change.
+Celebrations of consumerist holidays can also exacerbate the stresses of capitalism and reinforce climate change concerns.

 Opening space to acknowledge counter-narratives relating to Christmas and holiday celebrations is not meant to detract from the experiences of those for whom this is an important and happy time of year.
-Instead, it gives us pause to think of ways to make more people feel acknowledged and create more space for discussions about non-dominant holiday experiences.
+Instead, it gives us pause to make more people feel acknowledged.
+So, as colleagues, leaders, and friends, here are some things to consider:

-For those who experience the holidays in a non-dominant way, I acknowledge you.
-I hope you can find pockets of safety and comfort in your way this time of year.
+For those who experience the holidays in a non-normative way, I recognize you.
+I hope you can find pockets of safety and comfort in your own way this time of year.